bbuie/code_snippets/docker/docker/README.md

 - If you have to do anything outside of the steps below, we need to note them here for future developers.
 - Ask questions!
 If you run into a roadblock, ask for help.

+##Pre-Setup Steps:

+1. Add repository specific steps here if any.

 ##Setup Steps:

 1. Install GIT on your local machine if you don't already have it